Erotemic/timerit/README.rst

         time per loop: best=2.469 ms, mean=2.49 ± 0.037 ms

-Use the loop variable as a context manager for more accurate timings or to incorporate an setup phase that is not timed.
+Use the loop variable as a context manager for more accurate timings or to incorporate a setup phase that is not timed.
 You can also access properties of the ``Timerit`` class to programmatically use results.

 .. code:: python